JoshTQ/JoshTQ/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻  I’m currently working on Minecraft Projects :wink:.
+- 👨🏽‍💻  I’m currently working on various Projects :wink:.
 - 🌱  I'm currently learning Node.JS and GoLang.
 - 💬  Enrolled at University of York for Computer Science.
 - 📫  If you want to reach me, contact@potters.dev.